number A B C D E F G H

 Also see OSI model.

-bullet Piconet
+collapse/expand Piconet

 • A network of Bluetooth devices with a controlling device as a host (master) and up to seven devices as peripherals (slaves).
 All Bluetooth devices participating in a piconet shares a common channel.